opensearch-project/project-website/_posts/2024-08-28-Data-Prepper-2.9.0-is-ready-for-download.md

 When you use these processors, you more than double the size of each event that you process.
 Because the events flowing through the system consume the largest portion of memory usage, this will greatly increase your memory requirements.

-Many pipeline authors may these processors and then remove the source data in a second processor.
+Many pipeline authors may use these processors and then remove the source data in a second processor.
 This is a good approach when you don't need to store the original string in your sink.
 But it doesn't always make the memory used by the string available for garbage collection when you need it.
 The reason for this is that Data Prepper pipelines operate on batches of data.